Attention deficit hyperactivity disorder affects millions of people. The American Psychiatric Association says 5% of children have ADHD.

-People with ADHD may be among “our most creative individuals, our most extraordinary thinkers, our most brilliant inventors and pioneers,” Hartmann writes in the book “The Edison Gene: ADHD and the Gift of the Hunter Child” (Park Street Press, 2003).
+People with ADHD may be among “our most creative individuals, our most extraordinary thinkers, our most brilliant inventors and pioneers,” Hartmann writes in the book “The Edison Gene: ADHD and the Gift of the Hunter Child.”

-He was the first to describe people with ADHD as “hunters in a farmer’s world.”
+He has described someone with ADHD as a “hunter in a farmer’s world.”
 By that, he means that traits like restlessness, hyperactivity and obsessive curiosity once helped protect, feed and enrich a hunter-gatherer culture.

 By contrast, today’s society requires us to adapt to more routine and repetitive work done indoors.